 Elephant Rock Campground, 3 miles west of Red River at 8,500 feet elevation, has 12 campsites for tents or trailers and vault toilets with stream fishing nearby.

-5. Shopping In Red River
+Best Restaurants In Red River

 Shotgun Willie’s offers the best breakfast in town, chicken-fried steak and eggs, breakfast burritos, breakfast on a bun, plus barbecue, burgers, fries, loaded baked potatoes, catfish, soups, and salads.